 Click on the Add Group button:

-A window opens, you should type the name of your group into the box provided:
+You will be asked to enter the name and location of your group into the fields provided:

 Click on the Add Location button: